 Beautiful Flowers (Paper)

-Pretty DIY flowers that are easy, budget-friendly and time-saving Newsprint, construction paper, tissue papers and paper napkins all produce great results.
-There are three types of flowers in this post.
-One set is made of tissue paper and the other two are made of paper napkins.
-They are variations of the same method of construction and each comes with separate instructions.
+Pretty DIY flowers that are easy, budget-friendly and time-saving Newsprint, construction paper, tissue papers, and paper napkins all produce great results.
+This post features three types of flowers: The lovely pink bouquet stars tissue paper while the other two uses paper napkins.
+They are variations of the same construction method and each comes with separate instructions.

 Pretty paper napkin flower (here’s how to make it)